 In addition, Jesus also connected His own flesh to the Manna, which God gave from heaven.
-The Manna was real and it was given to sustain the life of God's people.
+The Manna was "real" (but it was not from earth, it was from heaven) and it was given to sustain the life of God's people.
 So too, as Jesus taught, “Whoever feeds on this bread will live forever.”
 (John 6:58).

 As Evangelicals, I would argue, we have a really hard time with the notion of “What is real?”
 We are definitely children of the West more than we are children of the East.
-We have inherited the tendencies of our fathers who came out of the Enlightenment.
+We have inherited the tendencies of our fathers who came out of the Enlightenment (or better: Endarkenment!)

 We often don't see logic as being Godly, but as being the only Godly way of thinking.
 We are also highly materialistic.
 If you can't see it, it isn't real.

 My good friend, Doug Van Dorn (Along with Matt Foreman) recently wrote an excellent book on the Angel of the Lord in the Old Testament.
 In terms of understanding God's presence, this book will rock you world-view.
 I highly recommend it.
 You can get it here on Amazon (no affiliate links present).

 2. Where Did the Memorial View of Communion Come From?

 The second problem with the Memorial view of Communion is its origin.

 Ask yourself this easy question.
 If the Memorial view of Communion is the Biblical view of Communion, wouldn't it make sense that the view was taught some time before Zwingli and the Protestant Reformation?

 Didn't the Church Father's read the Bible as well?